Maczuga/AllTheThings-MoP/README.md

 - flight masters (ticky - lack of API methods)
 - item "appearances" - switch logic to having item instead of appearance by itself
 - legacy achievements are not that legacy (ulduar 10/25 from legacy to wotlk raids because it was replaced by timewalking achievements)
-- mini list filter in settings not being saved
 - more soon

 FAQ: